khartinger/mqtt4home/md/m4h560_Vue_ci_mqtt_wall1_e.md

 ![wall_type](./images/vue60_ci_mqtt_wall1_type1.png "wall_type")
 _Fig.
 2: Calculation of the wall type_

+In addition, there are the values 256 = square and 512 = slanted square.
+These elements are used to make the beveled corners of vertically stacked elements pointed.

+The "type" value can be specified both as a decimal number and as a hexadecimal number (e.g. 10 = 0x0A).

 _Examples:_
 ` 1 + 2 = 3` : wall like an L
 ` 1 + 4 = 5` : Horizontal line --